tytydraco/yessleep/out/Someone_installed_a_peephole_in_my_roof_directly_above_my_bed_I_cant_tell_how_long_its_been_there_but_theyve_been_watching_me_through_it_while_I_sleep.md

 Finally, I feel rested.
 Rested and full.

-Whoever Andrew was and whatever institution he represents, they've prevented that feeling.
+Whoever Andrew was and whatever institution he represents, they've prevented that feeling for my entire life.

 I'm convinced the meds I've been taking are sedatives, not anti-seizure medications.
 They want me sleeping soundly so I don't wake up when they climb up the side of my house.
 They’ve been watching me at night, so when I change, I’m unable to move.
 They might have been doing it when I was a kid, too.
 Maybe they told my parents, maybe they didn't.